 IN TUNE: As if the return of the Mavericks wasn’t enough, Rodney Crowell joined them onstage midset at the Bowery Ballroom last night for a touching rendition of his exquisite “Til I Gain Control Again.”

-In fact, you wouldn’t have known it was Monday night — not the way the full house roared and stomped and danced the night away.
+You wouldn’t have known it was Monday night — not the way the full house roared and stomped and danced the night away.

+You’d never have suspected that the split was particularly bitter for him.
 But here they are again – crisp and generous and reliable as ever.

 Last night’s visit coincides with today’s release of the multicultural ensemble’s reunion CD, “In Time,” which comes complete with a ready-made, vintage-style hit, “Born to Be Blue.”